 Small Intestinal Bacterial Overgrowth and IBS

-For decades irritable bowel syndrome (IBS) was seen as a stress-related disorder that had no physical cause, but in recent years there’s been growing recognition that if you know where to look the physical causes can be found.
+For decades, irritable bowel syndrome (IBS) was seen as a stress-related disorder that had no physical cause, but in recent years there has been growing recognition that if you know where to look the physical causes can be found.
 One of the most exciting discoveries has been the role played by bacteria in the small intestine.
+So, let's take a look at small intestinal bacterial overgrowth and IBS.

 Small intestinal bacterial overgrowth (SIBO) describes a condition where you have too many bacteria in your small intestine, the part of your bowel that runs from your stomach to the large intestine (colon).